 ABOUT THE Workshop

 The BAT 3-Day Intensive course focuses on the practical skills of BAT 2.0 along with general practices for reducing reactivity.

 Participants will be paired up for the BAT field, then grouped into small teams, lead by the CBATIs.
 You will learn and experience the beauty of leash skills, the keen eye on body language, the abundance of naturally occurring reinforcers, and the connection between human and dog.

 Content and course structure are based on the book BAT 2.0 by Grisha Stewart with instruction taught independently by Certified BAT Instructors, sanctioned by Grisha Stewart.
-This course is not connected with Grisha Stewart's Online Dog School, Empowered Animals, LLC.
+This course is not connected with Grisha Stewart's Dog Training Academy, Empowered Animals, LLC.